colepuls/DK-App/server/README.md

 **Built with ❤️ using Node.js and Express**

-*Powering AI-driven dream analysis for the DK-App mobile application.*
+*Powering AI-driven dream analysis for the Dreamio mobile application.*